metropolicon/bCNC-Streamdeck/README.md

 "gcodespath": "YOUR GCODE DIRECTORY"

 ## LAUNCH
-simply as your launch bCNC.... (python -m bCNC or your other command )
+launch bCNC as usually .... (python -m bCNC or your other command )

+## DOCUMENTATION
 later, i'll can make a tutorial for options and commands....